5 Tips On Building Rapport With Clients Virtually

 Whether you’re a B2B or B2C organisation, both customers and businesses prefer dealing with someone that they share a positive relationship with.
 While physically a meet-up for coffee or an informal discussion will allow for a bond to be shaped, doing so virtually might seem like a task.
 Due to the risks of interacting online and a fear of exposed identity, building rapport with strangers sounds immensely intimidating.

-Especially for virtual assistants that deal with clients on an everyday basis, creating an online rapport with clients is like a game of chess, one wrong move and the deal can wash down the drain.
+Especially for virtual assistant that deal with clients on an everyday basis, creating an online rapport with clients is like a game of chess, one wrong move and the deal can wash down the drain.
 Being one of the biggest challenges that sellers face with 88% finding it difficult to flourish relationships virtually.

 Following are some tips that will help you build a plausible rapport with your clients: